 On November 17, 2020, the Planning Board transmitted an ordinance specific to strategic height increases for offices on Terminal Island and Alton Road to the City Commission with a favorable recommendation.
 On December 9, 2020, the City Commission approved the subject ordinance at first reading for Terminal Island only and scheduled second reading / adoption for January 13, 2021.
-The City Commission referred the Alton Road portion of the proposal back to the Land Use and Sustainability Committee (LUSC) for further discussion.
+The City Commission referred the Alton Road portion of the proposal back to the Land Use and

+Sustainability Committee (LUSC) for further discussion.
 On January 13, 2021 the City Commission adopted the ordinance to increase the maximum height on Terminal Island.
 The LUSC discussed the Alton Road portion of the legislation on January 20, 2021 and continued the item to February 17, 2021.
+On February 17, 2021 the LUSC discussed the proposal and directed the Administration to incorporate additional modifications, and continued the item to the March 24, 2021 LUSC meeting.

 With regard to the Sunset Harbor proposal, On November 18, 2020 the City Commission continued the proposed referral pertaining to office height increases for Sunset Harbor to December 9, 2020.
 On December 9, 2020 the City Commission referred a draft ordinance for an office height increase affecting a single block area in Sunset Harbor to the Planning Board.
 The Planning Board transmitted this single block ordinance to the City Commission with a favorable recommendation at their January 26, 2021 meeting.
 On February 10, 2021 the City Commission approved, at first reading, the single block ordinance for office height increases in Sunset Harbor.
 Second reading of the single block ordinance has been scheduled for April 21, 2021.
 The City Commission also referred a Sunset Harbor Overlay ordinance to the Planning Board.
-This overlay ordinance includes an increase in height for office uses in a broader area of Sunset Harbor, and is scheduled to be reviewed by the Planning Board on March 23, 2021.
+This overlay ordinance includes an increase in height for office uses in a broader area of Sunset Harbor and is scheduled to be reviewed by the Planning Board on March 23, 2021.